karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 ``dotnet test --collect:"XPlat Code Coverage;Format=json"``

-Also, it is even possible to specify the coverage output in multiple formats.
+Moreover, it's even possible to specify the coverage output in multiple formats.

 ``dotnet test --collect:"XPlat Code Coverage;Format=json,cobertura"``

 ## **dotCover**

-dotCover is a .NET Code Coverage tool (among other things) built by Jetbrains.
-It works with Visual Studio if you have a Jetbrains license, but it is also available as a free [.NET CLI global tool](https://www.nuget.org/packages/JetBrains.dotCover.CommandLineTools).
+dotCover is a .NET Code Coverage tool (among other features) developed by Jetbrains.
+It integrates with Visual Studio if you have a JetBrains license, but it is also available as a free [.NET CLI global tool](https://www.nuget.org/packages/JetBrains.dotCover.CommandLineTools).

 You can install it using the following .NET CLI command:
 - ``dotnet tool install --global JetBrains.dotCover.CommandLineTools``

-One of the advantages over the previous one we have discussed is that dotCover is capable of building a human-readable report from the get-go, with ``Coverlet`` or the .NET native collector you end up having a code coverage report in a Cobertura XML format or JSON or Coverage file, and you need a secondary tool to make it human-readable (Visual Studio, report generator tool, etc).
+One advantage of ``dotCover`` over the previously discussed Data Collectors is its ability to generate a human-readable report right away.
+With ``Coverlet`` or the .NET native collector, you initially get a Code Coverage report in Cobertura XML format, JSON, or Coverage file, and you need a secondary tool to make it human-readable (Visual Studio, report generator tool, etc).

-To collect Code Coverage with it, run the following command:
+To collect Code Coverage with dotCover, run the following command:
 - ``dotnet dotcover cover-dotnet --output=coverage.html --reporttype=HTML -- test ./test/StrategyPatternWithDIExamples.Tests/StrategyPatternWithDIExamples.Tests.csproj``

 ![code-coverage-dotcover-run](/img/code-coverage-dotcover-run.png)

-With the ``reporttype`` option we set the Code Coverage report to HTML, so once the command has finished, a nice HTML coverage report will be created for us. dotCover is capable of create the coverage report in other formats apart from html, like JSON, XML, DetailedXML, NDependXML, SummaryXML, FileCoverageXML and FileCoverageJson.
+With the ``reporttype`` option, we set the Code Coverage report to HTML.
+So, once the command has finished, a comprehensive HTML coverage report will be created for us. ``dotCover`` is capable of creating the coverage report in other formats apart from HTML, such as JSON, XML, DetailedXML, NDependXML, SummaryXML, FileCoverageXML, and FileCoverageJson.

-The next screenshot shows an example of the generated Code Coverage HTML report.
+The following screenshot shows an example of the generated Code Coverage HTML report.

 ![code-coverage-dotcover-report](/img/code-coverage-dotcover-report.png)

 ## **dotnet-coverage**

-The ``dotnet-coverage`` tool is a cross-platform tool that can collect code coverage data.
+The ``dotnet-coverage`` tool is a cross-platform tool capable of collecting Code Coverage data.

 To install it, use  the ``dotnet tool install`` command:
 - ``dotnet tool install --global dotnet-coverage``

-To collect Code Coverage from your tests, just run the command:
+To collect Code Coverage from your tests, simply run the command:
 - ``dotnet-coverage collect dotnet test -f cobertura -o coverage.xml``.

-The ``-o`` option sets the code coverage report output file and the ``-f`` option sets the output file format.
-Supported formats are ``coverage``, ``xml``, and ``cobertura``.
+The ``-o`` option sets the Code Coverage report output file and the ``-f`` option sets the output file format.
+Supported formats include ``coverage``, ``xml``, and ``cobertura``.

-Another useful feature this tool is capable to is to convert from a coverage report format to another, for example, you can covert a ``.coverage`` file to a ``cobertura`` XML file, simply by running the command:
+Another useful feature of this tool is its ability to convert from one coverage report format to another.
+For example, you can convert a ``.coverage`` file to a ``cobertura`` XML file simply by running the command:
 ``dotnet-coverage merge -f cobertura -o cobertura.xml 61935778-bdd8-4758-959c-94fdd6a8a376.coverage``

-This can be useful if you have some Code Coverage reports collected using Visual Studio and want to convert it into a more standard format.
+This can be handy if you have some Code Coverage reports collected using Visual Studio and want to convert them into a more standard format.

 ## **OpenCover**

 [OpenCover](https://github.com/OpenCover/opencover) is another Code Coverage tool for the .NET Framework.

-This tool has ceased development and is no longer maintained, it is better to stick with one of the other tools we have mentioned in this post.
+However, development for this tool has ceased, and it is no longer maintained.
+Therefore, I will skip its analysis, as it is advisable to use one of the other tools we have discussed in this post.

 # **Generate reports**